 Marion is founder of The Making of an Advocate and Autism: A Language Worth Knowing.
 These interactive workshops motivate parents in their roles as advocates and caregivers.
 The program was also attended college students, educators and other professionals.

 Marion’s studies include the Theology of Suffering, Disability, and the Church (Dallas Theological Seminary).
 She is a graduate of the American School of Radio and Television Broadcasting and Columbus Paraprofessional Institute.

-Marion is the author of the book, Sowing My Tears, Reaping His Joy: A Mother's Journey from Devastation to Celebration.
-It shares her journey of coming to terms with her daughter’s challenge with autism through faith in God.
-Upcoming works include a book of prayers and a book describing things one should never say to a parent of a child with special needs.
-She is the writer of he internatioally published, The Resume of Jesus Christ.
+Writing Credits: Sowing My Tears, Reaping His Joy: A Mother's Journey from Devastation to Celebration.
+Upcoming works include a book of special prayers for special needs.
+She is a former staff writer for Purpose Magazine and a former Certified professional resume writer of a resume firm.
+She is the writer of the internationally published, The Resume of Jesus Christ.

 Marion and her husband, Vee have two adult children.
 Their firstborn is challenged with autism and epilepsy.
 They enjoy spending time with family and their grandchildren.